-- ☑ 1.
-Provide career exploration and career development activities through an organized, systematic framework designed to aid students, including in the middle grades, before enrolling and while participating in a CTE program, in making informed plans and decisions about future education and career opportunities. - ☑ 2.
-Provide professional development for teachers, faculty, school leaders, administrators, specialized instructional support personnel, career guidance and academic counselors, or paraprofessionals. - ☑ 3.
-Provide within CTE the skills necessary to pursue career in high-skill, high-wage, or in-demand industry sectors or occupations. - ☑ 4.
-Support integration of academic skills into CTE programs and programs of study. - ☐ 6.
-Develop and implement evaluations of the activities carried out with funds under this part, including evaluations necessary to complete the local needs assessment and the local report.
+✓ 1.
+Provide career exploration and career development activities through an organized, systematic framework designed to aid students, including in the middle grades, before enrolling and while participating in a CTE program, in making informed plans and decisions about future education and career opportunities. ✓ 2.
+Provide professional development for teachers, faculty, school leaders, administrators, specialized instructional support personnel, career guidance and academic counselors, or paraprofessionals.

+- $\boxtimes$ 4.
+Support integration of academic skills into CTE programs and programs of study. - ⊠ 5.
+Plan and carry out elements that support the implementation of CTE programs and programs of study and that result in increasing student achievement on performance indicators.

+☐ 6.
+Develop and implement evaluations of the activities car ried out with funds under this part, include ding evaluations necessary to complete the local needs assessment and the local report.

-□ Not Applicable
+☐ Not Applicable

-Narrative 7: Early College
+Narrative 7: Early Postsecondary Credit Opportunities

-Early College Narrative
+Early Postsecondary Credit Narrative